hradiladam/spotify-playlist-creator/TESTS/known-issues-failed-tests.md

-This is a log of known issues that don't impact core functionality.
-This is not a lsit of full tests cases with manual to repliccate bugs, its semisolated Component tests only
+This is a log of known issues (FAILED TESTS)  that don't impact core functionality.
+This is not a lsit of full tests cases with manual to replicate bugs.

 # 001 SearchBar Component Test Issues - Clear Button Does Not Remove Error